Gas Bottle Storage Requirements – Gas Cylinder Storage Rules

 Cabinet heaters are specifically prohibited (see image).

-LPG Gas Bottle Storage Regulations at Home
+Gas Bottle Location Regulations at Home

 Detached House or Single-Story Attached Dwelling